-In my last post Homeschooling & Hormones 1, I shared about the stranger that seemed to have taken over my body.
-If you suffer with some of the symptoms that I mentioned in the last post, don’t give up.
+In my last post How To Handle Homeschooling And Hormones, I shared about the stranger that seemed to have taken over my body.
+If you suffer from some of the symptoms that I mentioned in the last post, don’t give up.
 There IS hope for you and your hormones.

 I want to reassure you first of all that you’re not losing your grip on sanity, and you’re not just lacking in discipline or will to overcome it.
 Often, just knowing more about hormone imbalance helps to relieve the fears and despair it causes you to feel.